 - If inside, stay where you are, collect any emergency supplies and a telephone to be used in case of emergency.
 If outside, proceed to the closest building or follow instructions from emergency personnel on the scene. - Locate a room to shelter inside.
-It should be: - An interior room, above ground level, without windows or least number of windows, if a large group of people is inside-several rooms may be necessary - Shut and lock all windows and close exterior doors - Turn off air conditioners, heaters and fans - Close vents to ventilation systems as able - Make a list of the people present and call the school answering service, (817) 737-8427, with the list and notify them of the emergency status.
+It should be: - An interior room, above ground level, without windows or least number of windows, if a large group of people is inside-several rooms may be necessary - Shut and lock all windows and close exterior doors - Make a list of the people present and call the school answering service, (817) 737-8427, with the list and notify them of the emergency status.
 The answering service will notify the School Director and appointed personnel of the emergency status via email and text message - Turn on a radio or TV and listen for further instructions - Remain calm and make yourself comfortable